Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/app_config.md

 App::config('post_type','events', 'meta', 'location' ); // "rjc_location_id"
 ```

-{% hint style="info" %}
-OutOfBoundsException will be thrown if a post type or meta key is called, that doesnt exist.
+> OutOfBoundsException will be thrown if a post type or meta key is called, that doesnt exist.
-{% endhint %}

 ## Taxonomies